Sarah-Bue/lonely-galaxy/README.md

 - Footer
     - Clicking on the social media icons opens the respective website in a new tab.
-    - Clickig on the location icon brings clients to the Bookings page.
+    - Clicking on the location icon brings clients to the Bookings page.

 Home Page
 - Hovering over the quote triggers a hover effect which underlines the text.